bbfrederick/rapidtide/docs/usage.rst

 Description:
 ^^^^^^^^^^^^
-	This is a very experimental tool for displaying all of the various maps generated by rapidtide2 in one place, overlayed on an anatomic image.
+	This is a very experimental tool for displaying all of the various maps generated by rapidtide in one place, overlayed on an anatomic image.
 This makes it a bit easier to see how all the maps are related to one another.
 To use it, launch tidepool from the command line, and then select a lag time map - tidpool will figure out the root name and pull in all of the other associated maps.
 Works in native or standard space.

 Inputs: